vfarcic/devops26/manuscript/15-advanced-pipelines.md

 Off we go to the next challenge.

-## Overriding Pipelines, Stages And Steps And Implementing Loops
+## Overriding Pipelines, Stages, And Steps And Implementing Loops

-TODO: Continue text

 Our pipeline is currently building a Linux binary of our application before adding it to a container image.
-But what if we'd like to distribute the application also as an executable?
-We could provide that same executable but that would work only for Linux users.
+But what if we'd like to distribute the application also as executables for different operating systems?
+We could provide that same binary, but that would work only for Linux users since that is the architecture it is currently built for.
 We might want to extend the reach to Windows and MacOS users as well, and that would mean that we'd need to build two additional binaries.
 How could we do that?

-Since our pipeline is already building a Linux executable through a step inherited from the build pack, we can add two additional steps that would build for the out two operating systems.
-But that approach would result in *go-demo-6* binary for Linux, and our new steps could, let's say, build *go-demo-6_Windows* and *go-demo-6_darwin*.
+Since our pipeline is already building a Linux executable through a step inherited from the build pack, we can add two additional steps that would build for the other two operating systems.
+But that approach would result in *go-demo-6* binary for Linux, and our new steps would, let's say, build *go-demo-6_Windows* and *go-demo-6_darwin*.
 That, however, would result in "strange" naming.
-In that context, it would make much more sense to have *go-demo-6_linux*.
-We could add yet another step that would rename it, but than we'd be adding even more unnecessary complexity to the pipeline that would make those reading it wonder what we're doing.
-Or we could build the Linux executable again, but that would result in duplication of the steps.
+In that context, it would make much more sense to have *go-demo-6_linux* instead of *go-demo-6*.
+We could add yet another step that would rename it, but then we'd be adding unnecessary complexity to the pipeline that would make those reading it wonder what we're doing.
+We could build the Linux executable again, but that would result in duplication of the steps.

 What might be a better solution is to remove the build step inherited from the build pack and add those that build the three binaries in its place.
 That would be a more optimum solution.
 One step removed, and three steps added.
-But we can do better than that.
-Thoose would be the steps that are almost the same.
+But those steps would be almost the same.
 The only difference would be an argument that defines each OS.
+We can do better than repeating almost the same step.
 Instead of having three steps, one for building a binary for each operating system, we'll create a loop that will iterate through values that represent operating systems and execute a step that builds the correct binary.

 All that might be too much to swallow at once, so we'll break it into two tasks.
-First we'll try to figure out how to remove a step from the inherited build pack pipeline.
-If we're successfull, we'll put the loop of steps in its place.
+First, we'll try to figure out how to remove a step from the inherited build pack pipeline.
+If we're successful, we'll put the loop of steps in its place.

 Let's get going.

-We can use `overrides` instruction to override any inherited element.
+We can use the `overrides` instruction to remove or replace any inherited element.
 We'll start with the simplest version of the instruction and improve it over time.

 Please execute the command that follows to create a new version of `jenkins-x.yml`.